FREE MONEY ALERT: Here's How You Could Score Up to $30,000

 The Prize

-Every time you enter a code word below, you have a shot at scoring the $30,000 Grand Prize.
+Every time you enter a code, you have a shot at scoring the $30,000 Grand Prize.
 Talk about a major bag alert!

 We're also choosing TEN daily winners to receive $100.
 You read that right--TEN daily winners!
 Each winner gets $100 in cold, hard cash.